Phala-Network/phala-wiki-next/content/en-us/learn/phala-blockchain/blockchain-detail.md

 ## An Overview

-Phala is a trustless cloud computing solution for the next generation's internet, the [Web 3.0](https://web3.foundation/).
+Phala is a trustless cloud computing solution for the next generation's internet, the [Web3](https://web3.foundation/).
 We build on [Parity's Substrate](https://www.parity.io/technologies/substrate/) and operate in the Polkadot ecosystem on the [Kusama](https://kusama.network/) parachain.
 \
 Phala tackles the privacy issue of legacy blockchain solutions operated in a cloud environment by decoupling the computation from the chain to off-chain secure workers (miners).
 \